- Tennessee Landlord-Tenant Law: An Overview

 The landlord has the right to give the tenant a written 30-day notice to vacate the property if the renter seriously violates the terms of the lease (in a way that endangers their health and safety).

 In accordance with Tennessee landlord-tenant legislation, the tenant must respond to this notice within 14 days to address any violations, failing which the rental agreement would expire after 30 days.

-According to Tennessee landlord-tenant law, the landlord cannot take ownership of the property without a court hearing by turning off the utilities (electricity, water, gas, and sanitation), changing the locks, or forcibly evicting the tenant.
+The landlord cannot take ownership of the property without a court hearing by turning off the utilities (electricity, water, gas, and sanitation), changing the locks, or forcibly evicting the tenant.

 The renter has two options if the landlord unlawfully moves them out or cuts off their utilities either reclaim ownership of the property or cancel the renting contract